Valiantzero/EdgeForge/README.md

 # EdgeForge Beta

+Status: Private Beta
+Focus: Strategy research and validation
+Market: BTCUSDT testnet/paper research
+Live trading: Not enabled for public use
+Goal: Build a transparent research workflow before any production deployment

 **EdgeForge** is an experimental crypto strategy research lab focused on testing, validating, and monitoring trading setups before they are ever considered for live execution.

 The project is currently in **private beta** and under active development.